 - Expand Our International Footprint.
-According to Frost & Sullivan in an independent study commissioned by us, it was estimated that the unified critical communications market outside of North America is \$3.2 billion in 2015, and is expected to grow to \$9.6 billion in 2020 with a 2014 to 2020 compound annual growth rate of 28.5%.
-For the year ended December 31, 2014, approximately 14% of our revenue was derived from customers located outside of the United States and we therefore believe that we have a significant opportunity to grow our international footprint.
-We intend to continue to expand our local presence in regions such as Europe, the Middle East and Asia to leverage our relationships with local carriers and our ability to deliver messages to over 200 countries and territories in 14 languages and dialects, as well as expand our channel partnerships, in order to capitalize on this significant opportunity, and also to opportunistically consider expanding in other regions. - Maintain Our Technology and Thought Leadership.
-We will continue to invest in our unified critical communications platform and our applications to maintain our technology leadership position.
-We believe we have a competitive advantage through our commitment to innovation and thought leadership that has enabled us to take market share from our competitors and accelerate our growth.
+We estimate, based on data from Frost & Sullivan, presented in an independent study commissioned by us, and data from Markets and Markets, that the market for critical communications solutions outside of North America was \$9.3 billion in 2015, and is expected to grow at a compound annual growth rate of 16.2% to \$19.8 billion in 2020.
+For the year ended December 31, 2015, approximately 14% of our revenue was derived from customers located outside of the United States and we therefore believe that we have a significant opportunity to grow our international footprint.
+We intend to continue to expand our local presence in regions such as Europe, the Middle East and Asia to leverage our relationships with local carriers and our ability to deliver messages to over 200 countries and territories in 15 languages and dialects, as well as expand our channel partnerships, in order to capitalize on this significant opportunity, and also to opportunistically consider expanding in other regions. - Maintain Our Technology and Thought Leadership.
+We will continue to invest in our aggregation, assessment and critical communications platform and our applications to maintain our technology leadership position.
+For example, we believe that we provide the first solution to offer dynamic versus static location awareness integrated with analysis and communications for the employee safety and security marketplace, and plan to continue disrupting the existing physical safety and security solution model.
+Further, we believe we have a competitive advantage through our commitment to innovation and thought leadership that has enabled us to take market share from our competitors and accelerate our growth.
 For example, we continue to enhance Everbridge University as a comprehensive best practices and critical communications learning environment, which we believe provides substantial value to our customers and supports our industry position.
-Over the last three years, Everbridge University online sessions have grown to deliver nearly 450,000 lessons. - Opportunistically Pursue Acquisitions.
+To date, Everbridge University online sessions have grown to deliver over 590,000 lessons. - Opportunistically Pursue Acquisitions.
 We plan to selectively pursue acquisitions of complementary businesses, technologies and teams that allow us to penetrate new markets and add features and functionalities to our platform.
 Our management team has completed a significant number of M&A transactions during their careers and we plan to leverage their proven track record of successfully sourcing, executing and integrating acquisitions as we pursue new opportunities.